-WHEREFORE, Plaintiff, on behalf of herself and all others similarly situated, pray for judgment against Defendant as follows:
+WHEREFORE, Plaintiff, on behalf of himself and all others similarly situated, prays for judgment against Defendant as follows:

 - An order certifying the proposed Class, designating Plaintiff as named representative of the Class, and designating the undersigned as Class Counsel; - b.
-An order approving revocation of acceptance of the Class Vehicles; - Money damages, in the form of a refund of the full contract price, including trade-in allowance, taxes, fees, insurance premiums, interest, and costs, and a refund of all payments made by Plaintiff and class members on the subject contracts; - d.
-Equitable relief including, but not limited to, replacement of the Class Vehicles with new vehicles, or repair of the defective Class Vehicles with an extension of the express warranties and service contracts which are or were applicable to the Class Vehicles, in the event that Plaintiff is not found to be entitled to revocation; - e.
-A declaration requiring Defendant to comply with the various provisions of the state and federal consumer protection statutes herein alleged and to make all the required disclosures; - f.
-Incidental and consequential damages; - g.
-Punitive damages; - h.
-Reasonable attorneys' fees and costs; - i.
-Pre-judgment and post-judgment interest, as provided by law;
+An order approving revocation of acceptance of the Class Vehicles;

-j.
-Plaintiff demands that Defendant perform a recall, and repair all Class k.
+- Money damages, in the form of a refund of the full contract price, including trade-in allowance, taxes, fees, insurance premiums, interest, and costs, and a refund of all payments made by Plaintiff and class members on the subject contracts; - d.
+Equitable relief including, but not limited to, replacement of the Class Vehicles with new vehicles, or prompt repair of the defective Class Vehicles with an extension of the express warranties and service contracts which are or were applicable to the Class Vehicles, in the event that Plaintiff is not found to be entitled to revocation; - e.
+Incidental and consequential damages; - f.
+Punitive damages; - g.
+Reasonable attorneys' fees and costs; - h.
+Pre-judgment and post-judgment interest, as provided by law; - Plaintiff demands that Defendant perform a recall and repair all Class Vehicles; and - j.
 Such other and further relief as this Court deems just and proper.